-2.2.1.1 Puerto Rico Trench: Previous research has confirmed the possibility of large earthquakes in the Puerto Rico Trench (PRT) in the Caribbean Subduction Zone (CSZ) (e.g. Grilli et al., 2010).
-These studies implied that an extreme event with return period of 200 to 300 years could be powerful enough ($M_w = 9.0$) to rupture the entire PRT and initiate a tsunami that will influence the USEC.
-Grilli and Grilli (2013a) have carried out detailed computations for that event for use as initial conditions for tsunami inundation modeling on the USEC.
+(e.g. Grilli et al., 2010).
+These studies implied that an extreme event with return period of 200 to 300 years could be powerful enough ( $M_w = 9.0$ ) to rupture the entire PRT and initiate a tsunami that will influence the USEC.
+Grilli and Grilli (2013a) have carried out detailed computations for that event to be used as initial conditions for tsunami inundation mapping on the USEC.